Sweet potatoes and baby leaf spinach are wonderful ingredients, whose flavors complement each other in this delicious dish.

-I like to serve this simple home style preparation with Chapatis or Naan bread for a home cooked meal.
+I like to serve this simple home-style preparation with Chapatis or Naan bread for a home-cooked meal.

 Ginger is moist and dry at the same time and is known as a universal medicine benefiting everybody and all diseases.

-Ginger with its pungent and sweet taste warms the digestive system, increases digestive fire (agni) and helps in the secretion of digestive enzymes.
-Also useful in nausea, especially travel-sickness, gas bloating and stomach gripping – it has a specific action against E. Coli and Shigella bacteria.
+Ginger with its pungent and sweet taste warms the digestive system, increases digestive fire (Agni), and helps in the secretion of digestive enzymes.
+Also useful in nausea, especially travel-sickness, gas bloating, and stomach gripping – it has a specific action against E. Coli and Shigella bacteria.

 Ginger is great when used in menstrual cramps as it regulates Vata in the lower abdomen.
 Despite its warm energy, it also is an anti-inflammatory.
-It has the properties of being able to warm and cool and is really beneficial at nourishing the reproductive system.
+It has the properties of being able to warm and cool and is really beneficial for nourishing the reproductive system.

 Turmeric with its strong yellow color signifies its use as a liver herb that is good at drying damp and moving stagnation in the blood.
-It is a pungent, bitter and astringent herb that has a heating effect.
+It is a pungent, bitter, and astringent herb that has a heating effect.
 It reduces excess Vata and works specifically on the digestive, circulatory, respiratory, and female reproductive systems.

 It has a stimulant effect on the liver and increases the flow of blood through the hepatic system and increases bile output.
 This helps dissolve and prevent gallstones.
 It is traditionally considered a blood purifier and is often used for beautifying the skin and clearing systemic toxemia: eczema, urticaria (itching), psoriasis, and acne.

-It treats inflammation of the joints, alleviates pain and strengthens the joints and tendons.
+It treats inflammation of the joints, alleviates pain, and strengthens the joints and tendons.
 Useful for treating arthritis, especially that dry arthritis of Vata.